Aivarass/rl-eval-pipeline/README.md

 RL testing agents are good at finding patterns that produce 500 errors.
 They're bad at knowing which ones matter.

 Without evaluation, the agent exploits a single high reward pattern and generates hundreds of redundant discoveries.
 In early runs, the bug hunter produced 600+ discoveries in 4 minutes, all variations of the same `GET_ALL → DELETE → 500` sequence.
 The agent had no signal telling it to explore new patterns instead of repeating known ones.
-This pipeline exists to close that gap — and feed evaluation signals back into the agent to shape what it explores next.
+This pipeline exists to close that gap, and feed evaluation signals back into the agent to shape what it explores next.

 ## Results